dicastro/homelab/README.md

 ## TODOs

+- create playbook to deploy nut client in proxmox host
 - include labels (monitoring.enabled) to all containers to facilitate querying metrics
-- create playbook to deploy alertmanager
-- create playbook deploy loki
-- create playbook to deploy promtail
-- create playbook to deploy grafana
-- create playbook to deploy diun
-- create playbook to deploy nut server
-- create playbook to deploy pienut
+- add to the storage path a subfolder with the environment.
+Define the environment as a property in the configuration (e.g. `san`)
 - create playbook to deploy vaultwarden
+- create playbook to deploy homeassistant
 - migrate data from vaultwarden in homeassistant in rpi
-- create playbook to deploy homeassistant
 - migrate data from homeassistant in rpi
 - create playbook to deploy service to track car expenses
 - create playbook to deploy service to track recipes
 - create playbook to deploy owncloud
 - create playbook to deploy immitch
+- create playbook to deploy diun
+- create playbook deploy loki
+- create playbook to deploy promtail
+- create playbook to deploy grafana
 - install proxmox backup server in laptop hp envy 17
 - create playbook to configure backups for VMs
 - create a variable portainer_destination_host and use it in 03-a-deploy-portainer.yaml (in `hosts`), 03-b-create-endpoints.yaml (in `hosts` and setting fact `portainer_api_url_remote`), role deploy-through-portainer (setting fact `portainer_api_url_remote`)